bszonye/civ7-town-trix/README.md

 see your settlements clearly with gentle shading outside city limits and brighter colors for developed tiles:

-- green hexes for rural improvements
-- blue hexes for urban districts
 - purple for the city center
+- blue for urban districts
+- teal for offshore improvements
+- green for other rural improvements

 the center stays purple in building placement mode, to help you stay oriented.  (it turns a darker purple if you can't build in the center.)